 Psychology Postdoctoral Fellowship

-Our APA accredited postdoctoral fellowship program provides psychologists with advanced practice competence in one of two clinical tracks: 1) Integrated Care Family Psychology or 2) Child and Adolescent Psychology.
+Our APA accredited postdoctoral fellowship program provides psychologists with advanced practice competence in one of three clinical tracks: 1) Integrated Care Family Psychology, 2) Child and Adolescent Psychology, and our new 3) *Adult Psychology.
 The fellowship year is an opportunity to build and foster each fellow’s independent, professional identity.
 Fellows achieve track-specific expertise through a variety of clinical and didactic experiences, and also benefit from shared, interdisciplinary learning activities.
 The strong mentorship that we provide includes ample supervised clinical experience, and frequent individual and group meetings to discuss career development and the job market.
 Over many years, we have developed and refined a program that is both rigorous and flexible; we are proud of its comprehensive and interdisciplinary nature, the supportive clinical supervision and sustained academic mentorship provided by our outstanding faculty, and our warm and welcoming city.
-Our fellowship start date is September 1st.
+Our fellowship start date is August 1st.
 As you explore this site in greater detail, please feel free to contact us with any questions that arise.